Balancing company growth and employee well-being

 As our business and team grow, so does the amount of information we digest daily.
 At Woola, we believe in transparent and honest communication, but there is such a thing as too much information.

 We tend to overshare daily activities and project progress, making it difficult to filter out what’s essential.
 This strains our mental health.
-The fear of missing out (FOMO) also plays a role, as everyone wants to stay up to date at all times.
+FOMO also plays a role, as everyone wants to stay up to date at all times.

 Additionally, as an international company with employees from different countries, varied communication norms can lead to misunderstandings or unrealistic expectations.
 To complicate matters further, most communication happens in writing over Slack, removing any physical cues and making communication even more complex.